ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Forum overview
 --------------

-The :ref:`ansible_forum` is our default communication platform.
+The :ref:`ansible_forum` is our asynchronous default communication platform.

 In the context of organizing communication around Ansible collections, you need to understand the following notions: